 NGS Data Processing and Alignment

 Raw reads generated from the Illumina HiSeq2500 sequencer are demultiplexed using configurebcl2fastq.pl version 1.8.3.
 Low complexity reads and vector contamination are removed using sequence cleaner (“seqclean”) and the NCBI univec database, respectively.
 The FASTX toolkit (fastq_quality_trimmer) is applied to remove bases with quality scores below Q=13 from the end of each read.
-Processed reads are then mapped to the NCBI XXX genome build XXX with SHRiMP version 2.2.3 and differential expression analysis is performed using Cufflinks version 2.0.2; specifically, cuffdiff2 and usage of the general transfer format (GTF) annotation file for the given reference genome.
+Processed reads are then mapped to the UCSC XXX genome build with SHRiMP version 2.2.3 and differential expression analysis is performed using Cufflinks version 2.0.2; specifically, cuffdiff2 and usage of the general transfer format (GTF) annotation file for the given reference genome.

 Please contact the URGRC with any questions you have have.